dnmfarrell/berrybrew/README.md

 ## Uninstall

-If you used the self-extracting installer, simply run the uninstaller.
+If you used the self-extracting installer, simply run the uninstaller from either `Add/Remove Programs` in the Control Panel, or the `uninst.exe` uninstaller program located in the installation directory.

 If you installed via any other method: